margaritavit/min_order_picking_path/README.md

 1. Download csv files from 'data' folder.
 2. Load files in colab

-Note: Designed for education purposes.
+<b>Note</b>: Designed for education purposes.
 Please do not distribute without permission.